gprMax/gprMax/docs/source/output.rst

 Snapshots
 ---------

-Snapshot files use the open source `Visualization ToolKit (VTK) <http://www.vtk.org>`_ format which can be viewed in many free readers, such as `Paraview <http://www.paraview.org>`_.
+Snapshot files contain a snapshot of the electromagnetic field values of a specified volume of the model domain at a specified point in time during the simulation.
+By default snapshot files use the open source `Visualization ToolKit (VTK) <http://www.vtk.org>`_ format which can be viewed in many free readers, such as `Paraview <http://www.paraview.org>`_.
 Paraview is an open-source, multi-platform data analysis and visualization application.
 It is available for Linux, macOS, and Windows.
-The ``#snapshot:`` command produces an ImageData (.vti) snapshot file containing electric and magnetic field data and current data for each time instance requested.
+You can optionally output snapshot files using the HDF5 format if desired.

+TODO: UPDATE Example
+********************

 .. tip::
     You can take advantage of Python scripting to easily create a series of snapshots.
 For example, to create 30 snapshots starting at time 0.1ns until 3ns in intervals of 0.1ns, use the following code snippet in your input file.
 Replace ``xs, ys, zs, xf, yf, zf, dx, dy, dz`` accordingly.